 - Offering the necessary information to speed up recovery and keep patients aware of different reactions they may have when receiving care

-You must keep an eye on the patient’s aftercare and monitor your interactions with them.
-You must help the patient through their everyday changes and along the road to recovery.
+Providers must keep an eye on the patient’s aftercare and monitor their interactions with them.
 This phase is crucial because it guarantees the patient’s long-term welfare and lowers the likelihood of readmission.

-Tools you can use during this stage are:
+Tools that can help at this stage are:

 - Tools that track and monitor the patient’s progress, like a healthcare smartwatch or diagnosis tools

 - CRMs that help send notifications to patients to update them on recurring appointments and consultations

 Note that these stages may differ from one patient to another.
 This is why it is vital to create patient journey maps to understand gaps in your service and meet patient needs.

 How to create a patient journey map

 Journey maps are mainly of the following four types:

 - Current state: Useful for illustrating what your patients do, think, and feel as they interact with your practice with your present system.